 Each label learns its own query, which finds the most relevant words.
 The final classification layer is trained on identifying if the document has the most attention on the words that are relevant to its topics.
 The major drawback of this model is its non-reliance on pre-training and the lack of multilingual support.
 We explore two modifications to this model, both aimed at making it multilingual.
-Firstly, we experiment replacing the word embeddings with pre-trained multilingual word embeddings, and we chose the BPEmb (Heinzerling et al.) embeddings for this.
+Firstly, we experiment replacing the word embeddings with pre-trained multilingual word embeddings, and we chose the BPEmb (Heinzerling & Strube (2018)) embeddings for this.

 These are subword embeddings trained with byte pair encoding that outperform FastText in some scenarios.
 The authors have open-sourced BPEmb embeddings and tokenizers for 275 languages, along with a multilingual version that covers all 275 languages.
 Secondly, we try replacing the entire embedding layer with a transformer model.
 For this, we used a multilingual BERT to provide contextual embeddings for each token that serves as input to AttentionXML.
 This allows our embeddings to be more contextualized than what can be achieved with the default biLSTM and will enable us to partially finetune the mBERT model, improving its accuracy for the task without sacrificing the multilingual performance.
-The architecture of this latter model is shown in Figure 3.
+We later run similar experiments with a pretrained multilingual Roberta-Large model (Liu et al. (2019)), which has shown great potential for multilingual NLP tasks.
+The architecture of these latter models is shown in Figure 3.